bayesianbrad/useful_things/README.md

-# Useful Things \n A list of useful resources
+# Useful Things

+A list of useful resources